jcnguye/ser321-spring20223-C-jcnguye/Assignment5/Activity1/README.md

 Pnode = the port its tryiing to connect
 Pip = the name of the client

-Will automaticlly listen to any number of peers when client tries to join.
-Unfortinately does not properly exiit.
+Will automatically listen to any number of peers when client tries to join.
+Unfortunately does not properly exit.